It’s good to talk…

 Wouldn’t it be a tragedy if our defences stopped us from getting useful feedback?

-Financial advisors are often focussed on selling product
+Financial advisors sell product

 So its good to talk.
 It’s good to have a sounding board.